harsh183/sail21-whacky-web-bots/slides.md

 * Instead of taking command line inputs we can have a GUI or a config file.

-* Selenium can not just read information, but scroll around pages, navigate to new urls, click items on a page, fill out forms are a variety of complex things.
-This kind of skill has a lot of demand in industry.
+* Selenium can not just read information, but scroll around pages, fill out forms are a variety of complex things.
+This kind of skill has a lot of demand in industry yet very few people in college are learning it.

 ---